IMSterling/adversarial/README.md

 - **[MIT license](http://opensource.org/licenses/mit-license.php)**

 ## Acknowledgments
-Special thank for discussion, guidance, and support to:
+Special thank you for discussion, guidance, and support to:
 - Professor Allan Moser
 - David Sterling PhD

-Special thank you to all the grant donors making undergraduate research like this possible.
+Thank you to all grant donors at Swarthmore College making undergraduate research like this possible.